w3c/secure-payment-confirmation/explainer-capabilities.md

 ## Proposed Solution

-The proposal enables API users to detect whether specific capabilities, such as the BBK hardware feature, are available before initiating an SPC payment request.
+The proposed solution adds a static API to enable callers to detect whether specific capabilities, such as the BBK hardware feature, are available before initiating a "secure-payment-confirmation" payment request.

 ### Proposed APIs